Top 5 Accounting Tricks Every Small Business Owner Should Know

 • Makes tax time easier and reduces errors.

-• Identify areas to cut unnecessary costs.
+• Identifies areas to cut unnecessary costs.

 Tools to Use